aptivator/mongo-query-compiler-docs/docs/logical/and.md

 ### $and

-Determines if several criteria listed within the `$and` clause are all fulfilled.
+Determines if criteria listed within the `$and` clause are fulfilled.
 `mongo-query-compiler`, unlike mongodb, allows `$and` query to be specified as either an object or an array of queries.